 The dial tone told me she was gone, but I clutched the phone for a tad longer, wishing so much that Melanie was home right now, not out in the middle of nowhere at that big fancy house she worked at.
 What a life!
 Serving the rich and powerful, while being treated like crap.
 Mel was so much better than that!
 She should have gone to university this year… I felt guilty— I think the only reason she was sticking around was because of me and the situation with my mom… I rolled my eyes as I slowly put the phone down, my eyes dropping to the journal page I had been— doodling on.
 I gasped as I saw what I had drawn— A face.
 His face—Red eyes.
 His red eyes— And wings.
 A set of terrifyingly huge black feathered wings.
 I slammed the journal shut, throwing it back into its hidden hole, cramming everything back into the drawer as fast as I could.

 My eyes stung.
 Tears begging to be released.
 “Oh Mels!”
 I muttered to the empty room.
 “What am I going to do now?”

 I pushed myself off the chair and stared at myself in the mirror on my dresser.
 I looked like my mother, her exact look before she’d fled my room.
-Cursing, I threw my pencil case at the mirror, the girl there copied my movements.
+Cursing, I threw my pencil case at the mirror, and the girl there copied my movements.
 Taking a moment to calm down I found myself thinking about the application Mel had been talking about.
-I’d seen it on island the kitchen.
+I’d seen it on an island in the kitchen.
 I padded out of my room down the dark hallway into our way too modern kitchen.
 Light from the early dawn filtered into the room from the windowed wall.
 The application sat exactly where I had seen it earlier and yet the brown envelope stared at me like a viper.